The night the floating Palace hit the rocks the world stood still

-“all of them are owned abroad, ‘tho some have British crews aboard”
+“all of them are owned abroad, ‘tho some have British crews onboard”

 That cheered them up.

-“Why not go back to P&O they always did us proud, you know?”
+“Then let’s go back to P&O they always did us proud, you know,”

 But Betty had the answer.

-“Fares will tumble, wait and see.
-And with loads of spare capacity
+“Fares will tumble, you just see.
+And with that spare capacity

-we’ll pick up one for next to nowt, there’s ten of us, we’ve got the clout!”
+we’ll pick up one for next to nowt – there’s ten of us, we’ve got some clout!”

 And so it was that ten old gels ended up in the Seychelles

-Bearing out the age-old jargon that most women would rather die…
+Bearing out that age-old jargon that a woman would risk her life…